Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 Hitchcock’s 1958 Vertigo has been elevated to the rank of the best movie ever made.
 It toppled Orson Welles’ Citizen Kane from that premier spot by Sight and Sound more than a decade ago.
 Kane held that number one title for 50 years.

-EDITED & EXPANDED ON MAY 11, 2024
+EDITED & EXPANDED ON JULY 1, 2024

-Vertigo Can Mistakenly Be Assumed as Boring by Many
+Vertigo Can Mistakenly be Assumed as Boring by Many

 Vertigo, if you view it as you would top movies of today, is very boring.
 In fact, it’s deliberately slow paced, hazy, at times out of focus and dream like.
 There is no real action, no battles, car chases, gun fights, hand to hand combat, good vs bad guys, major conflicts, spies or any resemblance of a “MacGuffin.”
 Why is this film so captivating?
 This movie is near flawless, once you understand that it’s not in real time, or even about real events.
 I have come to a realization that nothing in Vertigo is as it seems, hence I have developed unique theories that I will share below as I dissect this movie section by section.